Kovah/LinkAce/deploy/README.md

 # LinkAce Helm Chart (BETA)

 This Helm chart can be used to deploy LinkAce to your Kubernetes cluster.
-Please note that this chart deploys the full application stack by default, including a MariaDB database and Redis for caching.
-It is possible to use an existing database or Redis.
+Please note that this chart deploys the full application stack by default, including a MariaDB database, Redis for caching, and Meilisearch for search.
+It is possible to use existing database, Redis, or Meilisearch services.
 Please see the values.yml file for details.

 This Helm Chart is currently a beta version.
 Please give feedback if you are using it.